Recovery from addiction and dependancy begins with a choice

 For those who have made the choice to overcome addiction, every moment yields a choice and in each choice is the potential for victory or failure.
 In order for the brain to be retrained in the habit of sobriety, a conscious choice must be made and the addict equipped with the emotional tools needed to overcome addiction and dependancy.

-The Chiang Mai Addiction Rehabilitation Centre Thailand has the personal and professional experience needed in order to help you.
+The Addiction Rehabilitation Center in Chiang Mai, Thailand has the personal and professional experience needed in order to help you.

 The first step necessary in order to beat addiction, is for the addict to realise that there is an addiction problem.
 Many people spend years battling with substance abuse before they feel ready for this step.
 Of particular help in this step is education.
 In order to build the motivation to change, one must recognise the signs of substance abuse and learn the dangers of long term abuse.